CSUF-CPSC121A/VisitorLog/README.md

 Create a `TotalVisitors` member function that returns the total number of visitors.

-Create a `Remove` member function that accepts a position in the list of visitors and removes the corresponding CWID.

 Create a `DisplayLog` member function that displays all the CWIDs logged.
 The CWIDs should be numbered from 1 onwards.
 Let's practice by using iterators to display each element of the vector.
 Here is an example of the output.

 ```